anadynamics/anadynamics.github.io/docs/troubleshooting.md

 If you ran into this error when typing `cmake .. -Wno-dev` then this might help.

 This shows up if you have a very old gcc compiler.
-ANA is written in C++17 and C++17 features are available since GCC 5, gcc's current version is 10.1.
+ANA is written in C++17 and C++17 features are available since GCC 5, which came out in 2015.

 To update your gcc in a Ubuntu system add the ppa repository and update the APT database:
 ```